Inez-y/user_docs_Inez_Saeyoung/docs/deletion.md

 ## Conclusion

-Now you can navigate, create, delete a file or directory on your computer through the command line on the terminal! :partying_face:
+Now you can navigate, create, and delete a file or directory on your computer through the command line on the terminal! :partying_face: This is very basic jobs you can do through the command line.
+You can explore further on [Apple macOS command line](https://ss64.com/mac/)